This is basic instant pot one pot pasta recipe with added marinara sauce and some cheese and will help you to learn how to cook pasta in instant pot.

-We first make plain pasta in instant pot with little salt, olive oil and butter and then add marinara sauce and cheese to the cooked pasta which makes it so simple to prepare yet very quick and delicious with minimal work to do.
+We first make plain pasta in instant pot with little salt, olive oil and butter and then add marinara sauce, milk and cheese to the cooked pasta which makes it so simple to prepare yet very quick and delicious with minimal work to do.

 While I mostly used the penne pasta to make the pasta in this way, I also used bow tie pasta/farfalle pasta (butterfly shaped) and also spaghetti (for spaghetti I used a different measurement for water to pasta ratio).